-Training status: Training status shows you how your training affects your fitness and performance.
-Your training status is based on changes to your VO2 max., acute load, and HRV status over an extended time period.

-VO2 max.: VO2 max. is the maximum volume of oxygen (in milliliters) you can consume per minute per kilogram of body weight at your maximum performance (About VO2 Max.
-Estimates, page 49).
-Your watch displays heat and altitude corrected VO2 max. values when you are acclimating to high heat environments or high altitude (Heat and Altitude Performance Acclimation, page 57).

-Acute load: Acute load is a weighted sum of your recent exercise load scores including exercise duration and intensity.
-(Acute Load, page 58).

-Training load focus: Your watch analyzes and distributes your training load into different categories based on the intensity and structure of each activity recorded.
+- Training status: Training status shows you how your training affects your fitness and performance.
+Your training status is based on changes to your training load and VO2 max. over an extended time period. - VO2 max.: VO2 max. is the maximum volume of oxygen (in milliliters) you can consume per minute per kilogram of body weight at your maximum performance (About VO2 Max.
+Estimates, page 43).
+Your watch displays heat and altitude corrected VO2 max. values when you are acclimating to high heat environments or high altitude (Heat and Altitude Performance Acclimation, page 50). - Training load: Training load is the sum of your excess post-exercise oxygen consumption (EPOC) over the last 7 days.
+EPOC is an estimate of how much energy it takes for your body to recover after exercise (Training Load, page 50). - Training load focus: Your watch analyzes and distributes your training load into different categories based on the intensity and structure of each activity recorded.
 Training load focus includes the total load accumulated per category, and the focus of the training.
-Your watch displays your load distribution over the last 4 weeks (Training Load Focus, page 58).

-Training readiness: The watch uses various data, including training, recovery, and sleep, to provide a readiness score so you can determine if this is the best time to do a hard workout or take it easy (Training Readiness, page 60).

-Cycling ability: Cycling ability uses your user profile, training history, VO2 max., and power curve data to determine your rider type and ability analysis (Viewing Cycling Ability, page 61).

-Recovery time: The recovery time displays how much time remains before you are fully recovered and ready for the next hard workout (Recovery Time, page 61).
+Your watch displays your load distribution over the last 4 weeks (Training Load Focus, page 51). - Recovery time: The recovery time displays how much time remains before you are fully recovered and ready for the next hard workout (Recovery Time, page 52).